-4.5 Differences in projections from FDM v1.2AD and FDM v1.2AImpact of the dynamical densification model on future firn evolution
+4.5 Differences in projections from FDM v1.2AD and FDM v1.2A

 The change to a dynamical densification expression changes the temporal evolution of the firn.
-In this section and in Fig. ??.8, we quantify this effect by comparing the FAC by 2080-2100 under SSP5-8.5 simulated by FDM v1.2A and by the dynamical

-465 model (FDM v1.2AD.
-As described in Section).
-We select the period 2080-2100 as the firn layer disappears in 2090 on some ice shelves (Fig. 6b).
-As shown in Sect.
-2.1, both models include the effect that warmer snow densifies faster.
-However, in FDM v1.2A, the compensating effects of enhanced grain growth, which makes snow stiffer, and enhanced accumulation, which increases the overburden pressure, are parameterized parameterized using 40 year running averages of temperature and accumulation.
+In this section and in Fig. 10, we quantify this effect by comparing the FAC by 2080-2100 under SSP5-8.5 simulated by FDM v1.2A and FDM v1.2AD.
+As described in Section 2.1, both models include the effect that warmer snow densifies faster.
+However, in FDM v1.2A, the compensating effects of enhanced grain growth, which makes snow stiffer, and enhanced accumulation, which increases the overburden pressure, are parameterized using 40 year running averages of temperature and accumulation.